AcidJunkie303/TSqlScriptAnalyzer/UnitTestingAnalyzers.md

 Markup explanation:
 The markup is enclosed in ▶️ and ◀️ and split by ✅ into two sections:

+These emoji characters look nice in the Rider IDE as well as Visual Studio Code.
+Unfortunately, Visual Studio doesn't do a good job in drawing colored emojis :(

 **Left Section**

 This part is split by 💛 where the tokens have the following meaning: